hieunguyen0202/E-Commerce_Application_on_AKS/README.md

   ```
   git clone https://github.com/hieunguyen0202/E-Commerce_Project_on_AKS.git
   ```
-- Go to `GKE` folder and `helm` folder and inside this folder run this command
+- Go to `AKS` folder and `helm` folder and inside this folder run this command

   ```
   kubectl create ns robot-shop